-To help empower people with disability, to improve the quality of their own lives and to look at and improve the professionalism of the disability sector.
+To help empower people with disability, improve the quality of their own lives, and look at and improve the professionalism of the disability sector.

 Building on and developing relationships with government and non-government organisations enables IdA to continue raising awareness of the many issues facing people with disability and their families.

 We aim to achieve this by:

 - Consulting with relevant stakeholders to identify issues of interest for people with disability, their family members, carers and guardians

 - Campaigning for positive change on identified issues of interest, which may be specific to an individual and systemic in nature

 - Distributing information and promoting public awareness of issues that impact people with disability through the development and publishing of resources for members and the broader community

 - Ensuring that the views and opinions of people with disability, their family members, carers and guardians are represented on government and non-government organisations committees and boards, particularly those where decisions and policy directions are set that impact the lives of the person with disability and those of their family members, carers and guardians.

 IdA hosts members’ meetings upon request, where membership numbers can determine the need for such gatherings.
 The meetings also provide an opportunity to develop support networks and socialise.
 Relevant information is also regularly distributed via our weekly e-bulletin, where we welcome contributions from our members.